pypr/pysph/docs/source/examples/flow_past_cylinder.rst

 * Setting up inlet and outlet boundary condition
 * Force evaluation on the solid body of interest

-The IOM is created in the application class however, it is passed to a scheme and used through the scheme only.
+The IOM is created in the :py:class:`Application` instance however, it is passed to a :py:class:`Scheme` instance and most of its methods are called in the scheme only.
+We discuss the implementation in the EDAC :py:class:`Scheme` in :ref:`iom`.
 The IOM has the following functions:

 * Creation of ghost particle arrays
 * Creation of inlet outlet stepper